mj-thompson/CS124/STALKR/README.md

 # STALKR
-Sectioned, Transitioned Ancestry-mapping, Locally, of Know Regions
+Sectioned, Transitioned Ancestry-mapping, Locally, of Known Regions

 STALKR is a fast implementation to local of ancestry mapping of known populations.
 Essentially, STALKR determines the region of origin of an individuals SNPs.
 For CS124, this was final project number 4 on medium difficulty.
 The project came out to be pretty time intensive, and I didn't get it to work how I had originally intended, but I'm happy with the results.